LIDS-UNICAMP/RISF/README.md

   Forest (ISF) implementation available at:
   'https://www.ic.unicamp.br/~afalcao/downloads.html'.

 Usage:

     iftRISF_segmentation [OPTIONS]

 The following options are required:

     -i, --input-image     [HAS ARG] Input image path.
     -o, --output-image    [HAS ARG] Output label map image.
     -n, --superpixel-num  [HAS ARG] Target number of superpixels.
     -l, --prev-seg        [HAS ARG] Previous segmentation label map.

 The following options are optional and customize how the method operates:

     -s, --sampling        [HAS ARG] Seed sampling strategy:
         1 = Grid (DEFAULT) - Only strategy used in the corresponding paper 2 = Mixed - The entropy based strategy from (Vargas et al., 2019) 3 = Random
         4 = Geodesic - The maximum geodesic cost strategy from (Galvao et al., 2018)

     -c, --path-cost       [HAS ARG] Path-cost function for non-trivial paths:
         1 = Root (DEFAULT)
         2 = Mean

     -r, --seed-recomp     [HAS ARG] Seed recomputation method:
         1 = Medoid - Node with feature vector closes to mean 2 = Centroid
         DEFAULT is based on path cost, medoid for root and centroid for mean.

     -a, --alpha           [HAS ARG] Linear weight for the parametric distance.
         Smaller is more compact.
 Recommended range [0.12,0.5] for natural images.
-Default is 0.2.
+DEFAULT is 0.2.

     -b, --beta            [HAS ARG] Exponential weight for the parametric distance.
         DEFAULT is 12.

     -t, --iters-num       [HAS ARG] Number of iterations.
         DEFAULT is 10.

     -p, --print-opt       [HAS ARG] Printing options:
         0 = Nothing is printed
         1 = Print human-readable stats (DEFAULT)
         2 = Print CSV formatted stats

     -x, --output-format   [HAS ARG] Output label map format:
         0 = Deduce by file extension (DEFAULT)
         1 = Netpbm PGM P2 (ASCII)
         2 = Netpbm PGM P5 (binary)

 Help Options

     -h, --help            Show help options

 Example of how to use this program:

     ./bin/iftRISF_segmentation -i dat/berkley_horse.jpg -o dat/horse_risf.pgm -n 200 -l dat/horse_isf.pgm

     This will compute a superpixel segmentation 'dat/horse_risf.pgm' over the image 'dat/berkley_horse.jpg' with approximately
       200 regions.
 Following from the default parameters, this defines a RISF method with grid sampling, root path-cost function (alpha = 0.2 and beta = 12), seed recomputation selecting node closest to mean, and 10 iterations.

     See iftOverlayBorders to generate a visualization of the label map over the original image.